FieteLab/NeurIPS-2022-No-Free-Lunch/zips/README.md

 To obtain the files, you can either:

-1. Manually download these files and place them inside `MEC-HPC-Models-Investigation/zips`.
+1. Manually download zips and place them inside `MEC-HPC-Models-Investigation/zips`, then extract them to `investigations/subprojects`.

-2. Run from the main repo directory `python investigations/utils/data_setup.py`
+2. Run `python investigations/utils/data_setup.py`, which will download and unzip the files.